haenaylee/haenaylee.github.io/_projects/drawing.md

 English and art were the subjects I were effortlessly engrossed in as a kid.
 From elementary to high school, I would  consistently write ten pages for a one page prompt or spend every lunch and recess in the art classroom perfecting my sculptures.
 I lost touch with my creative side while I was focusing on becoming an engineer, but I am beyond thrilled to revisit it as an adult.
 Despite the loss of a child's wild imagination, in its stead is an extraordinary sense of artistic and (relative) financial freedom.

-My goal is to practice the Renaissance-era style of drawing (and perhaps painting) until I can bring a particular vision of mine to life.
+My goal is to practice the Renaissance-era style of drawing (and later, painting) until I can bring a particular vision of mine to life.
 It will be my way of acknowledging and grappling with the magnitude of suffering in the world.
 But I have yet to take classes so I have a long, exciting way to go!

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">